t0rik/mysql_backuper/README.md

-# MySQL Backup Script - Installation Guide
+# MySQL Backuper Script - Installation Guide

 ## Description
 This script creates backups of all MySQL databases organized by day of week with automatic rotation (7-day retention).